tdial2000/ILEX/docs/source/Tutorials/how_ilex_works.rst

    frb = FRB(yaml_file = "config.yaml")

-see the tutorial on FRB config files for more details.
+see the tutorial on FRB config files for more details :doc:`ilex_config`.

 To start using the ``FRB`` class, we need to load in data, there are 4 data products that can be loaded in, ``dsI, dsQ, dsU`` and ``dsV``, these represent the Stokes I, Q, U and V dynamic spectum.